nextauthjs/docs/docs/providers/azure-ad.md

 That will default the tenant to use the `common` authorization endpoint.
 [For more details see here](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-protocols#endpoints).

 :::note
 Azure AD returns the profile picture in an ArrayBuffer, instead of just a URL to the image, so our provider converts it to a base64 encoded image string and returns that instead.
+See: https://docs.microsoft.com/en-us/graph/api/profilephoto-get?view=graph-rest-1.0#examples
 :::

 In `pages/api/auth/[...nextauth].js` find or add the `AzureAD` entries: